CoachbotSwarm/User-Guide/README.md

 **Q**: If I don’t care how many robots are used in my experiment or where they start, do I still need to submit an initial positions file?
 **A**: Yes, you will still need to submit an **init_pose.csv** file in your experiment for it to be run.
 Feel free to use the files provided in the **Example Folder** and edit as needed.

+**Q**: I uploaded my submission (.json file) to the submission_repo and no longer see it.
+I also have not received an email from the testbed confirming that my input files are valid.
+Did my submission go through correctly?
+**A**: If you no longer see your submission in the submission repo, that means that the testbed was active and locally loaded your file.
+Please ensure that the .json file submitted's name matches that of the private user github repository where the algorithm can be found.
+Also double check the the file names listed in the .json file match those of the files in the main branch of the user's private repository.